cruncher/Cruncher_CSS_style/README.md

-###CSS styleguide
+##CSS styleguide

-	/* 1.
-Use classes to style, never ids.
-This is key to writing modular CSS. */
+#####1.
+Use classes to style, never ids
+This is key to writing modular CSS.

 	.button {
 	  border-radius: 0.5em;
 	}

-	/* 2.
-Extend classes by prefixing, using an underscore to denote a class extension, and group extended classes and base classes together. */
+#####2.
+Extend classes by prefixing, using an underscore to extend the class
+Group base and extended classes together in your code.

 	.button {
 		border-radius: 0.5em;